-Covid-19 Notice: Paper brochures and maps are temporarily unavailable for pick up at our service centres.
+Covid-19 Notice: Paper brochures and maps are available for pick up at our service centres through customer service representatives.

-email@example.com and we will be happy to send one your way.
-You can reach one of our friendly travel counsellors by phone as well at 1-800-561-6125 to set up an appointment to pick up paper based materials as well.
+email@example.com and we will be happy to send information your way.
+As always, reach out to one of our friendly travel counsellors by phone at 1-800-561-6125 for additional support.

 How to get to Chatham-Kent